lancedb/lance/docs/read_and_write.rst

 If you are using AWS SSO, you can specify the ``AWS_PROFILE`` environment variable.
 It cannot be specified in the ``storage_options`` parameter.

-These keys can be used as both environment variables or keys in the ``storage_options`` parameter:
+The following keys can be used as both environment variables or keys in the ``storage_options`` parameter:

 .. list-table::
    :widths: 30 70